aaronmarr/blog-old/posts/getting-started-with-react-context.md

 export default App;
 ```

-Here, we’ve made our `CounterProvider` the root component.
-This will later allow us to consume the context in any child components (in this case the yet-to-be-defined `Counter` component).
+As you can see,  `CounterProvider` is the root component for our application.
+This will allow us to consume the context in any children further down component tree.
+In this case, we’ll set up the context consumer in the yet-to-be-defined `Counter` component.

 ## Create the consumer context
 Let’s create the `Counter` component now.
 Create a new file, `Counter.js`.
 This component will implement the `CounterConsumer`.
-The consumer accepts a single function as it’s child, and the first argument to this function is the value of the `value` property of our `provider`  component (i.e., `counter`, `onIncrement` and `onDecrement`).
+The consumer accepts a single function as its child, and the first argument to this function is the value of the `value` property of our `provider` component (i.e., `counter`, `onIncrement` and `onDecrement`).

 ```js
 import React from ‘react’;